grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy/index.md

 ## Review basic role and fixed role definitions

 As a first step in determining your permissions rollout strategy, we recommend that you become familiar with basic role and fixed role definitions.
 In addition to assigning fixed roles to any user and team, you can also modify basic roles permissions, which changes what a Viewer, Editor, or Admin can do.
 This flexibility means that there are many combinations of role assignments for you to consider.
 If you have a large number of Grafana users and teams, we recommend that you make a list of which fixed roles you might want to use.
+Keep in mind that `No Basic Role`, a role without any permissions, cannot be modified or updated.

 To learn more about basic roles and fixed roles, refer to the following documentation: